awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_lambda_ppe/Readme.md

 ![AWS Tracking Application](images/jar.png)

 **Note**: Notice the use of the **maven-shade-plugin** in the project’s POM file.
 This plugin is responsible for creating a JAR that contains the required dependencies.
-If you attempt to package up the project without this plugin, the required dependences are not included in the JAR file and you will encounter a **ClassNotFoundException**.
+If you attempt to package up the project without this plugin, the required dependencies are not included in the JAR file and you will encounter a **ClassNotFoundException**.

 ## Deploy the Lambda function